marvuchko/u4j/README.md

 - Generate ULIDs using the current timestamp.
 - Create ULIDs from specific timestamps (in milliseconds since the Unix epoch).
-- Support for creating ULIDs from existing byte arrays or strings.
+- Support for creating ULIDs from existing strings.
 - Immutable, lightweight, and thread-safe design.

 ## Getting Started